 Each channel is equipped with a 16-bit long base address register and base word count register where the initial value of each current register is held.
-The same values are written in each base register and the current register by the CPU.
-The contents of the current register can be made ready by the CPU, but the content of the base register cannot be read.
+The same values are written in each base register and current register by CPU.
+The content of current register can be ready by CPU, but the content of base register cannot be read.